Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Leading Order Terms II: Emergence of

 Thus we are able to calculate that the following four terms arise

-In order to calculate the four terms displayed in the right hand side of \eqref{TFB eq 1} we use the fact that $\nu$ is translation invariant and quasi-free.
-In particular, it is possible to calculate that for any $p_1 ,p_2,q_1,q_2 \in \Lambda^*$ the following relation hold true
+In order to calculate the four terms displayed {\blu on the right hand side} of \eqref{TFB eq 1} we use the fact that $\nu$ is translation invariant and quasi-free.
+In particular, it is possible to calculate that for any $p_1 ,p_2,q_1,q_2 \in \Lambda^*$ the following relation {\blu holds} true